MKLab-ITI/JGNN/README.md

 ## :dart: About

-Graph Neural Networks (GNNs) are getting more and more popular, for example to make predictions based on relational information, and to perform inference on small datasets.
+Graph Neural Networks (GNNs) are getting more and more popular, for example to make predictions based on relational information, or to perform inference on small datasets.
 JGNN provides cross-platform implementations of this machine learning paradigm that do not require dedicated hardware or firmware.